cespare/tsprefix/README.md

 The timestamp format may be changed with the `-format` flag.
 See the [Go time package documentation](http://golang.org/pkg/time/) for details on the format.

+## Installation

+You need to have Go installed.

+    $ go get github.com/cespare/tsprefix